api3dao/airnode/README.md

 We heavily recommend using UNIX based systems for development.
 If you are using Windows, consider [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).

+We use [TS project references](https://www.typescriptlang.org/docs/handbook/project-references.html) to see cross-package errors in real time.
+However, we use `ts-node` to run our development scripts and it [does not support project references](https://github.com/TypeStrong/ts-node/issues/897) at the moment.
+This means that some of the errors are only shown in the IDE or at build time, not when run using `ts-node`.

 ## Changelog

 We use [changesets](https://github.com/atlassian/changesets) to manage the changelog for us.
 What that means for